Free Shipping Over $69 | *Exclusions Apply

 Of the three signature paddles, this would be your control paddle.

-The Ben Johns and Christine McGrath were both made of fiberglass, while the Aspen Kern has a carbon fiber face.
+The Christine McGrath is made of fiberglass, while the Aspen Kern has a carbon fiber face.
 Carbon fiber is known for softening shots a little more, which gives you better control over how you return the ball.

 The Aspen Kern is also a bit shorter than the other signature models.
 This can help you with ground shots because you can get lower without making contact with the ground.